BenjaminTMilnes/XSDRSpecification/README.md

 ### Synonyms

-XSDR allows a large number of synonyms - element names, attribute names, and attribute values that are semantically identical, and processed in the same way by the compiler.
+XSDR allows a large number of **synonyms** - element names, attribute names, and attribute values that are **semantically identical, and processed in the same way by the compiler**.
 For example, a paragraph can be defined by &lt;paragraph&gt;&lt;/paragraph&gt; tags, but you can also define it using just &lt;p&gt;&lt;/p&gt; tags.

 Allowing for synonyms makes XSDR much easier to learn.
 For example, someone unfamiliar with XSDR, upon seeing a &lt;paragraph&gt; element, would immediately know that it defines a paragraph.
 But it does not do this at the expense of making it easy to use - having to type &lt;paragraph&gt; for every paragraph would be annoying, thus &lt;p&gt; is allowed.

 Synonyms also make XSDR more predictable, and faster to use.
 It's easier to guess what the name for an element or attribute might be, so you don't have to look it up as often.

+#### 'colour' vs. 'color'

+As part of the synonyms in XSDR, XSDR compilers will interpret British and American spellings of words identically.
+For example, you can specify the colour that text should be either with 'font-colour: blue;' or 'font-color: blue;'.

+The purpose of this is to reduce the amount of thought that has to go into menial tasks such as altering the colour of text.
+If you're used to typing 'colour', then you can just type it and it will work, and similarly if you're used to typing 'color'.

+This specification document, however, will be written using British standard spellings.